sindhurathiru/ML-IMCAnalysis/README.md

 # ML-IMCAnalysis
-A machine learning pipeline for the analysis of IMC data, including a novel augmentation approach.
+<i>A machine learning pipeline for the analysis of IMC data, including a novel augmentation approach.</i>

+The goal of the task here is to develop an end-to-end pipeline for ML-based analysis of IMC multi-channel data including a novel cell-level augmentation approach to increase data diversity, hence the generalizability of ML models.
+To demonstrate the utility of the proposed pipeline, we studied the association of the TME with various clinical parameters in a cohort of patients with muscle invasive bladder cancer (MIBC).
+We designed several experiments with signatures of IMC data and classification approaches and demonstrated that the combination of cell types found within the TME show promise as a foundation for future clinical research in this field.

+## Files
-phenograph-clustering.py contains code to identify clusters from each ROI dataset using PhenoGraph.
+<b>phenograph-clustering.py</b> contains code to identify clusters of cells from each ROI dataset with similar expression profiles using PhenoGraph.
+Using the resulting clusters, a pathologist annotates the cell type of each cluster based on the protein expressions.

-sector-elimination.py contains code for our novel sector elimination augmentation approach.
+<b>sector-elimination.py</b> contains code for our novel sector elimination augmentation approach.
+For each tissue sample, we suggest to exclude all cells within a randomly selected 30 degree spatial pie section of the images.
+This process was randomly repeated 50 times for each of the tissue samples.
+After augmenting, the proportions of each cell type within a sample was calculated and used as the features for that sample.
 This code will generate the augmented data points.

-ml-analysis.py shows example code for predicting recurrence.
+<b>ml-analysis.py</b> shows example code for predicting the clinical outcome recurrence.
+Feature relevance is scored using ANOVA f-scores.
+We used logistic regression (LR), random forest (RF), decision tree (DT), k-nearest neighbour (KNN), and an ensemble of all four models, in a 4-fold cross validation configuration, to validate the performance of varying numbers of top ranked features.
+For each classifier, the default parameters were used.
+During fold generation, care was taken to ensure that all data samples from a single patient remained in the same fold.
+We also used Synthetic Minority Over-sampling Technique (SMOTE) to balance the data, such that each fold contained an equivalent amount of the label we were approximating.
+The cross validation for each classifier was repeated 50 times - each time with different, randomly generated folds - and the average accuracy of the classifiers on the test fold data in all runs was reported.
+Based on the results of the experiments, we decided on the optimal number of ranked features, along with the top performing classifier, for each label.

 Citation: https://doi.org/10.1109/BHI50953.2021.9508569